OHIO-ECT/ITS-4750-Lab-01/README.md

 Wireshark is a packet capture tool available on Linux, Mac and Windows for free.
 This means that it will capture traffic (all or some) that comes to or leaves a NIC on the machine.
 We will be looking at pre-captured data as an example.
 From Blackboard, download the ITL sample file called "Lab 01 - ITLsample.pcap".
 See [ECT Tech Nugget N0.5 Basic Diag Tools 5 Wireshark][Tech Nugget N0.5 Basic Diagnostic Tools 5] for more detail about Wireshark.

-27. Install Wireshark on **[your]** machine, if you don't have it already (http://www.wireshark.org/download.html).
+27. Install Wireshark on **your** machine, if not installed already (http://www.wireshark.org/download.html).
 Install the current stable release.

 28. Start Wireshark, then open the "Lab 01 - ITLsample.pcap" file using File/Open.
 Note that you may not get Wireshark to start by double-clicking a capture file.